Joseph (Joe) and Anne Koleada Melashenko

+The family became internationally known for its singing and presented countless concerts of gospel, inspirational, and traditional music throughout the U.S., Canada, Bermuda, and elsewhere as well as the releasing of numerous records, CDs, Videos, and DVDs.
 Their first record, The Happy Home, released in 1964, was followed by another, The Melashenko Family Sings, in 1974.
 They would later record other CDs, the first being Generations, Step into the Water, and Brothers in Song.
-The latter features the two eldest of their five sons, Lonnie and Joedy.
+The latter features the two oldest of their five sons, Lonnie and Joedy.

 Their first video release, Melashenko Family Singers - Live from Arizona Camp Meeting, included all 23 members of the family, which had grown through marriage and the addition of another generation.
-A second video, How Great Our Joy, a Christmas release in 2003, received an Angel Award from the National Religious Broadcasting Association.
+A second video, How Great Our Joy, was a 2003 Christmas release.

-A third video, God's Leading Through the Generations, which told the Melashenko story by recreating experiences of the family's journey from the wheat fields of Canada to playing critical roles in the SDA church's ministry, received the prestigious Golden Star Halo Award from the Southern California Motion Picture Council.
-An article published in several church publications hailed the award as a "rare and unique honor."
+A third video, God's Leading Through the Generations, told the Melashenko story by recreating experiences of the family's journey from the wheat fields of Canada to playing critical roles in the SDA church's ministry.
+It received the prestigious Golden Star Halo Award from the Southern California Motion Picture Council.

 The Happy Home The Melashenko Family Singers, Chapel Records, 1964